Effective Fall 2020

 - More Information about Diesel Technician

-Students develop the skills necessary to maintain diesel-powered highway, industrial, and marine vehicles and equipment.
+Students develop the skills necessary to repair and maintain diesel-powered highway, industrial, and marine vehicles and equipment.
 Advanced diesel maintenance techniques and principles are applied in diagnosing malfunctions and prescribing corrective action.
-The course work emphasizes the theory and skills of refrigeration, electronic and mechanical fuel injection, chassis maintenance, vehicle inspection, tune-up, engine overhaul, transmission repair, brake service, and handling hazardous waste.
-Students are prepared to take the Pennsylvania Vehicle Safety Inspection Examination, Student level Automotive Service Excellence (ASE) examinations in heavy duty truck mechanics, Stationary Refrigeration exam (608), Motor Vehicle Air-conditioning exam (609), Allison Transmission certification, and Eaton Factory certifications.
+The course work emphasizes diesel service management, as well as the theory and skills of refrigeration, electronic and mechanical fuel injection, advanced emission diagnostic and repair, chassis maintenance, vehicle inspection, tune-up, engine overhaul, transmission repair, brake service, and handling hazardous waste.
+Graduates are prepared to take the Pennsylvania Vehicle Safety Inspection examinations, National Institute of Automotive Service Excellence (NIASE) examinations in heavy truck mechanics, Stationary Refrigeration exam (608), Motor Vehicle Air-conditioning exam (609), Allison Transmission certification, Daimler “Get Ahead” Detroit/Freightliner certification, and Level I Eaton Hybrid certification.

 Heavy-duty commercial truck technician for a truck dealership, independent garage, truck fleet, or leasing company; contractor or transport refrigeration technician; field service technician representative for diesel engine manufacturer/distributor and the natural gas industry.